kubernetes/k8s.io/dns/README.md

 ## TODO

-  * Get owner names and comments on all records
-  * Push an official image to GCR
-    * When to rebuild?
-  * Implement the test part of the push script
-  * Document how to handle "too many" updates (--force)
-    * Always --force?
+Activate this and kill off old DNS:
   * Billing report
   * Usage report
   * Monitoring / alerts / on-call
   * Figure out who to contact to flip top-level NS records.
+  * Document how to handle "too many" updates (--force)
+    * Always --force?

 How to automate:
   * Need a k8s cluster to run it